stevenfvg/dev-setup/README.md

     Open the **PowerShell** terminal and enter the following command:

-    ```
+    ```powershell
     winget install JanDeDobbeleer.OhMyPosh -s winget
     ```
 3. ### Install fonts for terminal

-    The following command must be run as administrator for the fonts to be installed system-wide.
-In case you do not have administrator rights, you can install the sources by adding the --user flag.
+    The following command must be run as administrator for the fonts to be installed system-wide. **In case you do not have administrator rights, you can install the sources by adding the --user flag**.

-    ```
+    ```powershell
     oh-my-posh font install
     ```
     Once you have installed a Nerd Font, you will need to configure the Windows Terminal to use it.
-This can be easily done by modifying the Windows Terminal settings (default shortcut: CTRL + SHIFT + ,).
+This can be easily done by modifying the Windows Terminal settings (default shortcut: **CTRL + SHIFT + ,**).
 In your settings.json file, add the font.face attribute under the defaults attribute in profiles:

-    ```
+    ```json
     {
         "profiles":
         {